HOW WEATHER, GEOPOLITICS, AND OTHER FACTORS ARE INFLUENCING AG PRICES

 Many of these cycles through statistics and correlations have synchronized and culminated into their increased volatility framework for maximum impacts to all aspects of the agricultural food chain.

 The mitigation of risks has become and will continue to be an area that greater resources will need to be directed towards to provide a pathway forward for sustainable and enduring Ag economics.

-In this presentation, Hackett explains various short, intermediate and longer-term cycles, why they happen, the historical data on production and price impacts.
+In this presentation, Hackett explains these various short, intermediate, and longer-term cycles mentioned above, and why they happen along with historical data on their impacts on production and prices.
 Emphasis will be placed on how producers

-Both the long term and short-term Ag price considerations will be discussed in detail based upon these capital flows and natural weather cycle trends to provide a framework for proper preparation and execution for producer plans and budgets.
+This presentation CAN be crafted to include specific Ag markets of interest.
+Both the long-term and short-term Ag price considerations will be discussed in detail based on how these cycle trends and other key metrics can provide a framework for proper preparation and execution of producer plans and budgets.

 Why has weather volatility increased in recent years and why will this trend continue?

 There are many variables that influence and increase weather volatility throughout history.
 Understanding what these drivers are, how long they typically last, and what they mean for global crop production trends, Ag price volatility and production costs will be paramount for managing long-term risks.

 With this climate-focused presentation, longer-term climate cycles with historical statistics and correlations will be discussed